 - Butternut Squash Soup with grilled cheese croutons

 - Packed with veggies.
-The base of the sauce is squash and tomatoes, along with onion and garlic.
+The sauce is primarily made of squash and tomatoes, with the addition of onion and garlic.

 - Easy to make.
 Just roast until tender and blend.
 It’s really that simple!

 - Versatile.
-While I’m using it as a pasta sauce in this recipe, it makes a beautiful base for creamy soups.
+While this sauce works well with pasta, it also makes a great base for creamy soups.

-- Meal prep friendly.
-You can make this sauce in advance and store it in the fridge or freezer.
+- Meal prep-friendly.
+You can prepare this sauce ahead of time and store it in the refrigerator or freezer.

 - Kid-friendly.
-My kids love it, and it’s a great way to make creamy pasta meals healthier.
+My children adore it, and it’s a fantastic method to make creamy pasta dishes healthier.

 Ingredients for butternut squash sauce